 This phase usually takes several days, depending on the ground conditions (rocky soil can add time).
 Weather can slow things, too, so project schedules often build in an extra buffer.

 This is where the pieces come together out in the yard.
-Most of the actual assembly is handled by pros unless you’ve got serious mechanical and electrical experience.
+Most of the actual assembly is handled by professionals unless you’ve got serious mechanical and electrical experience.

 - Raising the tower: Towers are either assembled on the ground and tilted up with a crane, or built section by section if there’s not enough space.
 Guy wires or anchors keep everything stable against strong winds and storms.